ptheywood/gtc-2019-talk/presentation.md

 ???

-We used the FLAME GPU framework to implement our ABMs, which at the time was the only GPU accelerated general purpose agent based modelling framework.
+We used the FLAME GPU framework to implement our ABM.

-FLAME GPU is a high performance agent based simulator, using XSLT based code generation.
+FLAME GPU is an open-source, high performance, general-purpose GPU accelerated agent based simulation framework.

-Agents are modelled as a state machine, with message lists for communication.
+Agents are modelled as a state machine, using message lists for agent communication.

-This means that the development of a model doesn't require any explicit GPU knowledge.
+and we use XSLT-based code generate CUDA code for the modeller - they don't even need to know what a GPU is to use FLAME GPU.

-FLAME GPU has been previously used in a broad range of simulation domains.
+We've used it in a broad range of domains, from biological cellular simulations, to pedestrian simulations or more-abstract cellular automata.

-such as cellular simulations of tissue healing at the top, and pedestrian simualtions below.

 ---